 More impurities and sand, which leads to more fruitiness and weight but less minerality, depth and elegance.
 If the soil is less expressive, the grape gets to talk louder, which in the case of Palomino Fino often leads to a nice nose but less body on the palate.
 Albariza Parda is found in the pagos Cuadrillos, or around Rota for example.

 Albariza Tajón or Albariza Tejón.
 The hardest, most compact soil which has the highest proportion of limestone, from 40% up to 80%.
 Very white and almost like a rock, it isn’t broken or worked easily so there are few vineyards on these soils.
 In general they are considered less satisfactory.

-Lustrillo is another type of impure Albariza, younger (from the Pliocene), with a reddish tint at its surface due to iron oxide.
+Lustrillo is another type of impure Albariza, younger (from the Pliocene), with a cinnamon tint at its surface due to iron oxide.
 Mostly found around Trebujena, along the road to Sevilla, as well as in tiny parcels around Sanlúcar where it is usually called Polvillejo and has a rose hue.